OphirTuretz/Y-DATA-Data-Analyst-Agent/README.md

 This repository contains an interactive data analysis agent built for the **Agentic Systems** course, part of the **Y‑DATA 2024–2025** program.

-It’s a simple Streamlit application powered by an agent that can answer user questions about the [Bitext – Customer Service Tagged Training dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset).
+A lightweight Streamlit application powered by an LLM-based agent that can answer user questions about the [Bitext – Customer Service Tagged Training dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset), which contains labeled support dialogues for training chatbot systems.

 ### 🧠 Supported Question Types